christiskatsouris/ivxPredictive/README.md

 - Phillips, D. C. (1995). $\textbf{The good, the bad, and the ugly}$: The many faces of constructivism.
 Educational researcher, 24(7), 5-12.
 - Hachemeister, C. (1975).
 Credibility for regression models with application to trend.
 Credibility: Theory and Applications.
 Edited by P. Kahn.
 New York: Academic Press, Inc, 307-48.
 - Welch, P. (1967).
 The use of fast Fourier transform for the estimation of power spectra: a method based on time averaging over short, modified periodograms.
 IEEE Transactions on audio and electroacoustics, 15(2), 70-73.
+- Chan, K. W. (2022).
+Optimal difference-based variance estimators in time series: A general framework.
+The Annals of Statistics, 50(3), 1376-1400.

 # Code of Coduct